bobjacobsen/csc-exercises/CSC/GitBasics1/index.md

 on big repositories)

 <a href="images/gitg_021.png"><img src="images/gitg_021.png" align="right" height="20%" width="20%"/></a>
-Some people prefer the gitg tool's graphical display:
+Some people prefer the gitg tool's graphical display (if it's installed on your machine):

 ```
     gitg